Request parameters.

 Promise<WebsocketApiResponse

 Retrieves allocations resulting from SOR order placement.
-Weight: 20

 Request parameters.